The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 # DNC “Rotation”

-Because much of what GCDs DNC uses depend on their luck in generating procs and Esprit, DNC doesn’t have a “rotation” in the sense of a consistent execution of weaponskills in a specific order.
+Because much of which GCDs DNC uses depend on their luck in generating procs and Esprit, DNC doesn’t have a “rotation” in the sense of a consistent execution of weaponskills in a specific order.
 The general flow of DNC in a Single Target encounter is performing a dance, followed by weaponskills until the dance comes off cooldown:

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897215882768572487/unknown.png)

 Where the “GCD” boxes can represent any of Cascade, Fountain, Reverse Cascade, Fountainfall, Rising Windmill, Bloodshower, or Saber Dance.
 Which GCD to use in which box depends on our GCD priority list in the next section.
-But ultimately, the simple form of the DNC rotation outside of Technical Finish / Devilment can be summed up as ten GCDs in between Standard Steps.
+But ultimately, the simple form of the DNC rotation outside of Technical Finish / Devilment can be summed up as ten GCDs between Standard Steps.

 - - -